ashwinberyl/AshwinBeryl.github.io/blogs/content/efficient-ai/03-context-and-token-optimization.md

 - [ ] Truncate any logs or output before pasting
 - [ ] Start with Sonnet (1x), escalate only if needed
 - [ ] Follow up to refine — don't re-ask from scratch
+- [ ] Use a `.prompt.md` or `SKILL.md` instead of retyping the same PCTF prompt — skills load context on-demand, saving tokens vs. pasting instructions every time

 ---